hbekel/keyman64/README.md

 Simply remove the switch and connect the highest address line of the eprom to one of the 16 control lines of the keyman64.
-For this example, we'll assume that we're using the lowest line of the first control port (port a bit 0).
+For this example, we'll assume that we're using the highest line of the first control port (port a bit 7).

 Create a configuration file with the following contents:

     clear port a
     clear port b

-    k: invert port a bit 0
+    k: invert port a bit 7

 Convert it using the `keyman64` command line tool: